1ou/code_tasks/README.md

 Plans:<br><br>

 FIRTS.
 Do one task at leet code per day + one task at codeforces with >= 1200 rating.<br>
 SECOND.
-Apply for one competition per week on codeforces.<br>
+Apply for one competition per week at codeforces.<br>

 Month | Expectation | Reality
 --- | --- | ---